HumeniukDenys/receive_ssl/README.md

 5. After approve pull request will be run workflow to receive ssl cert.
 Logs from this process you can see in github action.
 6. Upon successful completion of the process, the certificates will be placed in the appropriate directory in "./certificates/*"

+P.S.:
-P.S: If you need to change interval to renew certificate, you can do it in "./modules/get_ssl/variables.tf", variable "min_days_remaining" default = 5.
+     If you need to change interval to renew certificate, you can do it in "./modules/get_ssl/variables.tf", variable "min_days_remaining" default = 5.
      If you need to remove a domain from support, you can do it in a few steps:

       - remove module from tfstate;
       - remove module from domain.tf.